scorpido74/azure-docs.nl-nl/articles/iot-edge/module-development.md

 ---
-title: Modules ontwikkelen voor Azure IoT Edge | Microsoft Docs
+title: Develop modules for Azure IoT Edge | Microsoft Docs
-description: Aangepaste modules ontwikkelen voor Azure IoT Edge die met de runtime en IoT-Hub communiceren kan
+description: Develop custom modules for Azure IoT Edge that can communicate with the runtime and IoT Hub
 author: kgremban
 manager: philmea
 ms.author: kgremban